Coconut oil is a multifaceted ingredient in both food preparation and beauty products.

 The antimicrobial properties help sanitize your mouthguard or retainer.

-→ Rinse it, rub coconut oil onto it and let it sit for 8+ hours to do its work.
+→ Rinse the object, then rub coconut oil onto it and let it sit for 8+ hours to do its work.

-Use warm water to rinse it off and wipe with a clean towel.
+Use warm water to rinse it off afterwards and wipe with a clean towel.

 18. Oil lamp fuel